Aramsh88/fortune-algorithm/README.md

 # fortune-algorithm
-A simple test for discover two factors of a prime number multiplication
+A simple test for discover two factors of a prime's number multiplication

 ### Setup project settings